 Terry Usher –

-Jazz – Classical Guitarist & Tutor
+Jazz, Classical Guitarist & Tutor

-Playing on the left is Terry Usher tutor to ‘Jack’ Duarte, later John W Duarte.
+Playing on the left is Terry Usher Tutor to ‘Jack’ Duarte, later John W Duarte.
 Roy Plummer (Right) – who could be the 3rd Guitarist – Curly Clayton? or Jack Duarte?

 This picture was taken in the late 40s or very early 50s.

-Frequensator: allows for a longer string length on the 3 bass strings, shorter string length on the 3 treble strings, sometimes reversed by players to accommodate short strings, high end models: 1939-1970
+Frequensator: allows for a longer string length on the 3 bass strings, shorter string length on the 3 treble strings, sometimes reversed by players to accommodate short strings, high-end models: 1939-1970

-One British Luthier, however Marco Roccia recommenced making guitars after the 2nd world war by casting aside all preconceived ideas except those of body size and shape and, calling upon his experience in repairing 1000s of old guitars by all the world’s makers, began again on new lines.
-The experiments included double cruciform and other unorthodox barrings; barring found beneath the soundboards of early square pianos; barrings without uniformity of structure placed empirically where the soundbox was proved to be under stress and variations of wood thickness for treble and bass sides of the belly and sides.”
+“Most of the modern Luthiers have been content to copy the designs (fan strutting) of Torres, Enrique Garcia, Ramirez and other earlier makers whose designs are accepted as standard.
+One British Luthier, however, Marco Roccia recommenced making Guitars after WW2 by casting aside all preconceived ideas except those of body size & shape and, calling upon his experience in repairing 1000s of old Guitars by all the world’s Makers, began again on new lines.
+The experiments included double cruciform and other unorthodox barrings, barring found beneath the Soundboards of early square Pianos; barrings without uniformity of structure placed empirically where the soundbox was proved to be under stress and variations of wood thickness for treble & bass sides of the belly & sides.”

-A few of us went backstage one morning after rehearsals to meet Django Reinhardt in person at the Manchester Ardwick Hippodrome 1938 (I recall the faces of Terry Usher, John (then) – Jack Duarte, Peter Sloan and other Manchester early guitar stalwarts).
+A few of us went backstage one morning after rehearsals to meet Django Reinhardt in person at the Manchester Ardwick Hippodrome 1938 (I recall the faces of Terry Usher, John (then) – Jack Duarte, Peter Sloan and other Manchester early Guitar stalwarts).
 Django spoke no English and we but a little, bad schoolboy French.
 Stephane Grappelli did the honours and conveyed our congratulations, enthusiasms and questions.

-|BMG – Magazine – Back Issue – 1943 – 05.
+Banjo Mandolin & Guitar Magazine – BMG Back Issue – 1943 – 05.
 Terry Usher

 Care of the Guitarists Fingernails –

-The Spanish Guitar in the 19th and 20th Centuries
+The Spanish Guitar in the 19th & 20thC – Terence Usher